Adelaide Film Festival

 Established in 2003 as Adelaide International Film Festival, it dropped "International" from its title after the inaugural edition, as it dropped its FIAPF membership the following year.
 It was, however, the first film festival in Australia to introduce an international competition, as well as being the first to fund film production directly.

-The festival hosts a number of awards, including the Don Dunstan Awards (for lifetime contrtibution); Best Feature Fiction; Best Feature Documentary; Bettison & James Award; and others.
+The festival hosts a number of awards, including the Don Dunstan Awards (for lifetime contribution); Best Feature Fiction; Best Feature Documentary; Bettison & James Award; and others.
 In 2017 the International Virtual Reality Award was launched by AFF in partnership with the Australian Film, Television and Radio School (AFTRS), known as the AFTRS ADL Film Fest International VR Award.

-The 2020 Festival was scheduled to take place from 14 to 25 October, but owing to its high attendance figures and success, the season was extended for an extra five days.
-The 2022 festival runs from 19 to 31 October.
+The 2025 festival runs from 15–26 October.

 History

 Overview

 An independently financed Adelaide International Film Festival (AIFF) had been held from 1959 to 1980.
 The idea of a new film festival to stimulate the local film industry and celebrate the 30th anniversary of the South Australian Film Corporation was raised by Premier Mike Rann in 2002, and a director and board were appointed.
 The Adelaide Film Festival Investment Fund was created to fund the Film Festival and other events.

 The inaugural Adelaide (International) Film Festival was held from 28 February to 3 March 2003.
 It ran a programme of screenings, special events and forums in a number of cinemas across Adelaide.
 It was the first film festival in Australia to introduce an international competition, and also the first to create an investment fund specifically for film production.

 After its first edition, the festival ceased to use "International" in its title, denoting a withdrawal from FIAPF membership.
 It was known as the BigPond Adelaide Film Festival, or BAFF, for a period until 2011, as its main sponsor had been BigPond.